Call centre: History

 Answering services, as known in the 1960s through the 1980s, earlier and slightly later, involved a business that specifically provided the service.
-Primarily by the use of an off-premises extension (OPX) for each subscribing business, connected at a switchboard at the answering service business, the answering service would answer the otherwise unattended phones of the subscribing businesses with a live operator.
+Primarily, by using an off-premises extension (OPX) for each subscribing business, connected at a switchboard at the answering service business, the answering service would answer the otherwise unattended phones of the subscribing businesses with a live operator.
 The live operator could take messages or relay information, doing so with greater human interactivity than a mechanical answering machine.
 Although undoubtedly more costly (the human service, the cost of setting up and paying the phone company for the OPX on a monthly basis), it had the advantage of being more ready to respond to the unique needs of after-hours callers.
 The answering service operators also had the option of calling the client and alerting them to particularly important calls.

-The origins of call centers date back to the 1960s with the UK-based Birmingham Press and Mail, which installed Private Automated Business Exchanges (PABX) to have rows of agents handling customer contacts.
-By 1973, call centers received mainstream attention after Rockwell International patented its Galaxy Automatic Call Distributor (GACD) for a telephone booking system as well as the popularization of telephone headsets as seen on televised NASA Mission Control Center events.
+The origins of call centres date back to the 1960s with the UK-based Birmingham Press and Mail, which installed Private Automated Business Exchanges (PABX) to have rows of agents handling customer contacts.
+By 1973, call centres had received mainstream attention after Rockwell International patented its Galaxy Automatic Call Distributor (GACD) for a telephone booking system as well as the popularisation of telephone headsets as seen on televised NASA Mission Control Center events.

-During the late 1970s, call center technology expanded to include telephone sales, airline reservations, and banking systems.
-The term "call center" was first published and recognised by the Oxford English Dictionary in 1983.
-The 1980s experienced the development of toll-free telephone numbers to increase the efficiency of agents and overall call volume.
-Call centers increased with the deregulation of long-distance calling and growth in information-dependent industries.
+During the late 1970s, call centre technology expanded to include telephone sales, airline reservations, and banking systems.
+The term "call centre" was first published and recognised by the Oxford English Dictionary in 1983.
+The 1980s saw the development of toll-free telephone numbers to increase the efficiency of agents and overall call volume.
+Call centres increased with the deregulation of long-distance calling and growth in information-dependent industries.